pcortezj/decentralized-collaborative-code-editor/README.md

 Open two windows (two nodes generated with math.random to create distinct ipfs hashes)

-start typing in either editor and the second will update using conflict-free replicated data types.
+start typing in either editor and the second will update. using conflict-free replicated data types, the node establish no authoritive user; allowing concurrent updates and can support offline use.